 Strenuous – 4.2 miles round-trip

 “In a fairly short hike, you can get spectacular views of the Absaroka Mountain Range and Yellowstone Lake.
 I don’t know of any hike like that in the park with that distance and that kind of payoff.
 Because of weather, this Lake-area trail is really only accessible from about late June to mid-October.
-I can’t do this hike enough!” — Matt Ludin, Social Media and Digital Content Manager
+I can’t do this hike enough!” — Matt Ludin, Digital Media Specialist

 Slough Creek Trail